ThornM9/jumpcutter/README.md

 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.

 ## Results
 Personally, I use this tool to watch lectures when I'm really far behind on my course.
-To show how much time you save using this tool, I ran it on an entire semester of lecture videos for one math ssubject.
+To show how much time you save using this tool, I ran it on an entire semester of lecture videos for one math subject.

 Sounded speed: 1.5x

 Silent speed: 8x

 Total duration of content: 1329 minutes

-Total duration without jumpcutter at 1.5x: 886 minutes Total duration with jumpcutter: 632 minutes
+Total duration without jumpcutter at 1.5x: 886 minutes

+Total duration with jumpcutter: 632 minutes

 That's a saving of over 4.2 hours over 22.2 hours of original content, 29% faster than watching at flat 1.5x speed.